MapRock/TimeMolecules/tutorials/event_property_types_utilization/readme.md

 That is useful for reporting, process analysis, auditing, optimization, and reasoning over why outcomes occurred.

+## Event Properties vs. Case Properties

+It's important to realize that event properties fill filter to events that **meet the event property criteria**.

+Filtering by case properties is more straight-forward.
+For example, if we specify we want cases with the property, EmployeeID=1, we will retrieve all events for cases with this property.

+See [build_markov_model_process.md](https://github.com/MapRock/TimeMolecules/blob/main/tutorials/time_molecules_skills/build_markov_model_process.md) for how to use event properties to identify cases that have that an event with a particular event-level property.
+In that document, we will see how to create a Markov model from all cases of emergency room lab results have an event "LAB_RESULT" with a property for glucose, sodium, etc. We then use those found events to get all the events related to those cases.

 ---

 ## The four property sets